-One of the biggest changes to UK data privacy law came into effect on 25 May 2018.
 GDPR is a positive step towards individuals knowing how their personal data is used and also having more control over how it is used.
 The Company has a privacy notice which sets out what personal data is collected, and how and why it is used.
-The latest privacy notice can be found at www.invescoperpetual.co.uk/edinburgh under the 'Literature' section, or a copy can be obtained from the company secretary whose correspondence address is shown on the next page.
+The latest privacy notice can be found at www.invesco.co.uk/edinburgh under the 'Literature' section, or a copy can be obtained from the company secretary whose correspondence address is shown on the next page.